mwolff44/pk-sbc/docs/philosophy.en.md

 ## Design principles

 - __KISS__: Focus on simplicity and deploy a SBC in minutes.
-  No need to SIP, RTP, databases ...
+  No need to have technical knowledge about SIP, RTP, databases ...
-  – let P-KISS-SBC do the heavy lifting for you.
+  :octicons-arrow-right-24: let P-KISS-SBC do the heavy lifting for you.

 - __Made to be reliable__: Run your SBC with confidence.
 P-KISS-SBC is a fire and forget application.

 - __Fast and lightweight__: P-KISS-SBC is built to be run with excellent performance.

 - __Open Source__: Choose a mature and well-funded
   solution built with state-of-the-art Open Source technologies.
 Keep ownership